 Proposals for new business in commercial real estate brokerage are a standard event.
 That being said, they should never be a standard document or approach.
 Relevance and innovation are the key concepts that help agents win a listing sales pitch or a client over to their brokerage.
 Every proposal that is put together should be special and carefully considered.

-Many if not most agents use some form of template to design their proposals.
+Many if not most agents use some form of a template to design their proposals.
 That is where the danger of ‘irrelevance’ starts.
-It is just too easy to ‘fill in the blanks’ without real commitment to understanding the property or the client.
+It is just too easy to ‘fill in the blanks’ without the real commitment to understanding the property or the client.

 It is likely that you have put some proposals together in your time; and you know that when you pitch for a listing, it is very likely that you will have a few agents competing against you.
 To win the client over to your ideas and recommendations you will need to cover all of the following: